tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 ## Learning about Jekyll

-GitHub pages uses Jekyll as its static site generator and has extensive set up and usage [documentation][GitHub Pages with Jekyll].
+GitHub Pages uses Jekyll as its static site generator and has extensive set up and usage [documentation][GitHub Pages with Jekyll].
 After scanning that, I decided on running through the official [Jekyll Docs], to get a better handle on its requirements and capabilities.